MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

 The way the base white color was shaded is one of the keys to how convincing this makeup is.
 You get the sense that parts of the skull are deteriorating at different rates than others.
 The teeth are slightly yellowed, and she extends them above and below her lips.
 They were done very well, especially those on the top lip.

 But for me, what brought it to a higher level were the cracks in the skull's forehead.
-They make it literally look like the skull has been fractured in some way.
+They make it look like the skull has been fractured somehow.
 That's a great effect.

 Whether painting a realistic or sugar skull, the wide variety of designs you have just seen can be used to create some great skull looks.